jmhollinger/wiw-code-challenge/README.md

 ### create_data_frame(url_list=[])

-This function takes a list of CSV urls that have the same column layout and returns a single dataframe with the data from all the successfully processed csv files.
+This function takes a list of CSV urls or local file paths that have the same column layout and returns a single dataframe with the data from all the successfully processed csv files.
 It will skip any files it is unable to process and will compare the column layout of each file to that of the first successfuly processed file to ensure no unexpected results occur in the final data frame.

 - url_list : A list of csv file urls with same data structure.